lucasvtiradentes/repositories_manager/README.md

 # setup the package with your configs
 $ rpu -s "/path/to/your_configs_file.json"

-# tip: you can use it on your terminal as: rpu, rp or repositories_manager
+# tip: you can use it on your terminal as: rp, rpm or repositories_manager
 ```

 After setup the repositories_manager with your configs, you can use the following options: